 2. With a mortar and pestle or food processor, pound/grind shallots, garlic, candlenuts, pepper, seasalt in a mortar and pestle to fine paste.

-3. Heat up your wok and add chicken oil.
+3. Heat up your wok and add homemade chicken oil.
 Stir fry the spice paste until you can smell their aroma.

 4. Mash potatoes till fine using mortar and pestle or food processor.
 Add stir fried spice paste, the remaining chicken oil from stir-frying, and grated nutmeg.
 Process until all well-blended.